simonmichael/hledger/site/download.md

 <a name="released"></a>

-## I want to build the latest released version
+## B. I want to build the latest released version

 The latest release may be newer than your OS's packaged version.
 Here are the latest [release notes](release-notes.html).